mchangrh/sb-mirror/docs/containers.md

 SQLITE=TRUE # set to auto-generate sqlite .db file to /export
 MIRROR_URL=qc.mchang.xyz # override to set upstream mirror, must be rsync
-MIRROR=TRUE # set to start rsyncd and cron to run every 5 minutes
+MIRROR=TRUE # set to start rsyncd and cron to run every 5 minutes NO_VALIDATE=TRUE # set to skip validation of csv files
 ```

 Tags: